ReviewMyContract.aiReview My Contract

 "NOTICE OF IMMUNITY: Pursuant to 18 U.S.C. § 1833(b), an individual shall not be held criminally or civilly liable under any Federal or State trade secret law for the disclosure of a trade secret that is made (A) in confidence to a Federal, State, or local government official, either directly or indirectly, or to an attorney, solely for the purpose of reporting or investigating a suspected violation of law; or (B) in a sealed complaint or other document filed in a lawsuit or other proceeding.
 This Agreement does not prohibit any party from making disclosures that are protected under the DTSA."

-— *Federal jurisdiction:* Trade secret misappropriation claims can now be brought in federal court without diversity jurisdiction.
-This matters because federal discovery rules, litigation procedures, and the availability of ex parte seizure orders under 18 U.S.C. § 1836(b)(2) may benefit trade secret owners.
+— *Federal jurisdiction:* Trade secret misappropriation claims can now be brought in federal court without diversity jurisdiction under 18 U.S.C. § 1836(b).
+This matters because federal discovery rules, litigation procedures, and the availability of ex parte seizure orders may benefit trade secret owners.

-— *Ex parte seizure:* The DTSA authorizes courts to issue ex parte seizure orders in "extraordinary circumstances" to prevent propagation or dissemination of misappropriated trade secrets.
-This is a powerful and unique remedy — the defendant does not receive advance notice of the seizure, and the order can result in immediate confiscation of devices, accounts, or systems.
+— *Ex parte seizure:* The DTSA authorizes courts to issue ex parte seizure orders under 18 U.S.C. § 1836(b)(2) in "extraordinary circumstances" to prevent propagation or dissemination of misappropriated trade secrets.
+The defendant does not receive advance notice, and the order can result in immediate confiscation of devices, accounts, or systems.

 Intersection of DTSA and NLRA.
-These two statutes can create tension: an employer has a legitimate interest in protecting trade secrets (DTSA), but cannot use trade secret NDAs to suppress employee communications about working conditions (NLRA).
+These statutes create tension: an employer has a legitimate interest in protecting trade secrets (DTSA), but cannot use trade secret NDAs to suppress employee communications about working conditions (NLRA).
 The resolution: employer confidentiality policies must be carefully drafted to cover genuinely proprietary business information while explicitly carving out wage discussions, working condition complaints, and communications with the NLRB, DOL, EEOC, SEC, or other government agencies.

 What to Do